diogodiasgrilo/Raycasting_Visualizer_42/README.md

 The a and d keys will move the angle of the rays (player's view).

 The s and w keys will move the player forward and backwards based on where the rays are pointed to.

+Raycasting can then be used to create 3D looking games by assigning a rectangle on the screen for each ray cast, thus creating a different sized rectangle based on how long each cast ray was.